Forced migration or displacement

-The Organisation for Economic Co-operation and Development (OECD) and the Organization of American States (OAS) together operate the Continuous Reporting System on International Migration in the Americas (SICREMI), which produces biannual reports of collected data from various sources in the Americas region2.
-The publication provides a short chapter on asylum seeking in the Americas, including data by country of asylum from 2001-2013.
+The Organisation for Economic Co-operation and Development (OECD) and the Organization of American States (OAS) together operate the Continuous Reporting System on International Migration in the Americas (SICREMI), which produces biannual reports of collected data from various sources in the Americas Region.
+The publication provides a short chapter on asylum seeking in the Americas, including data by country of asylum from 2001 to 2015.

 The Government of Canada’s Immigration, Refugees and Citizenship Canada (IRCC) Department has an Open Government Portal through which information on immigration and citizenship programmes can be found.
 Specifically, the portal provides monthly statistics on asylum claims, Syrian refugees and resettled refugees.

-The Australian Government provides statistics on their humanitarian programme, which include quarterly asylum statistics and yearly asylum trends as well as yearly outcomes for their Offshore Humanitarian programme (refugee visas) and monthly Illegal Maritime Arrivals reports.
-Their Fact Sheet provides an overview of their refugee and humanitarian programme with figures for the most current year.
+The Australian Government provides statistics on their humanitarian programme, which include quarterly asylum statistics and yearly asylum trends as well as yearly outcomes for their Offshore Humanitarian programme (refugee visas) and monthly irregular maritime arrivals reports.
+Their archived Fact Sheet provides an overview of their refugee and humanitarian programme with figures from 2011 to 2016.